 Create an agent

-- In the left navigation, click .
-Then, select Agents from the menu.
+- In the left navigation, click s.
+Then, select Runners from the menu.

-- All currently created agents are listed showing their Status, Platform (AWS or Azure), and Type ( or Streaming).
+- All currently created agents are listed showing their Status, Platform (AWS, Azure, or GCP), and Type ( or Streaming).

 - Click Streaming.